ExpediaGroup/pkdd22-challenge-expediagroup/README.md

 ...
 ```

-Training data is limited to Brand A customers and span 12,709,329 unique users.
+Training data, `train.tsv.gz`, is limited to Brand A customers and span 12,709,329 unique users.
 Holdout data correspond to four
 brands B, C, D and E brands and span 12,191,159 unique users.
-The holdout data is split into a smaller part that will
+The holdout data is split into a smaller part, `holdout.tsv.gz`, that will
-be released together with the training data (133,836 users) and a larger part that will be released toward the end
+be released together with the training data (133,836 users) and a larger part, `test.tsv.gz`, that will be released toward the end
 of the competition (12,057,323 users).
 Train and holdout data contain 1,304,763 unique properties.

 Sequences of clicked properties were deduplicated by eliminating duplicate copies of repeating property ids.
 The data